Sergio Romero: 2007–08 season

-It was announced on 24 March 2007 that Romero signed for AZ Alkmaar, who were managed by Louis van Gaal when he joined the club on 1 July.
+It was announced on 24 March 2007 that Romero signed for AZ, who were managed by Louis van Gaal when he joined the club on 1 July.
 There, Romero was expected to fight for the first-choice goalkeeper role with Boy Waterman.

-After an injury to Waterman, Romero made his Eredivisie debut on 30 September 2007 against Heracles Almelo, during which he conceded a penalty, and AZ lost 2–1.
-In his second match of the season against Twente on 23 February 2008 he kept his first clean sheet for the side, in a 0–0 draw.
+After an injury to Waterman, Romero made his Eredivisie debut on 30 September 2007 against Heracles, during which he conceded a penalty, and AZ lost 2–1.
+In his second match of the season against Twente on 23 February 2008, he kept his first clean sheet for the side, in a 0–0 draw.
 From that moment on, Romero became a regular in the team, with AZ finishing 11th.

 2008–09 season

 In 2008–09, Romero established himself as first-choice goalkeeper at AZ following the departure of Waterman to Den Haag.
 Romero kept a 950-minute clean sheet for AZ from November 2008 to February 2009.
 While keeping a clean sheet Romero signed a new contract with the club, keeping him there until 2012.
-On 5 March 2009 in the quarterfinals of the KNVB Cup he made a mistake which allowed Breda's Nourdin Boukhari to score, as AZ were beaten 2–1.
+On 5 March 2009, in the quarter-finals of the KNVB Cup, he made a mistake which allowed Breda's Nourdin Boukhari to score, as AZ were beaten 2–1.
 After the defeat, he broke the bones in his hand by punching the door and walls of his team's changing room in frustration, an injury which ruled him out of the team at a crucial stage of the season.
 While on the side-lines, AZ won the Eredivisie in the 2008–09 season.
 He returned on 26 April 2009 after Joey Didulica was injured in a clash with Luis Suárez, playing 16 minutes of a 1–1 draw against Ajax.
 Romero ended the 2008–09 season having made 31 appearances in all competitions.